chongyangshi/budget-k8s/README.md

 Traefik implements its Kubernetes TLS secret controller with Reflection, as a result it requires the ability to list all secrets in all namespaces it watches for new ingress resources in by default, and [stubbornly refuses](https://github.com/traefik/traefik/issues/7097) to provide a config option to turn off the code rquiring secret access, even if the user does not want to load any TLS certificates.

-We therefore have had to set up a namespace dedicated to services exposed via Traefik, which is the only namespace Traefik is configured to be able to read all secrets in.
-This namespace is **`ingress`**.
-You should only run the services directly terminating ingress traffic in this namespace.
+We therefore have had to set up a namespace dedicated to services that will be exposed via Traefik, and make that namespace is the only one in which Traefik is configured to be able to read all secrets.
+This namespace is called **`ingress`** and is configured by the `ingress` layer.
+You should only run services which directly terminate ingress traffic in this namespace.
 The manifests for such a service looks like the following:

 ```yaml
 apiVersion: apps/v1